Arpita-deb/Sales_Data_Analysis/README.md

    `order duration = delivery date - order date`

 * lead_time (days) - It is the number of days between procurement and delivery for each order.
-In Excel sheet substracted procurement date from delivery date and formatting the result in General.
+In Excel sheet, I substracted procurement date from delivery date and formatting the result in General.

    `lead_time = delivery date - procurement date`